Animal Welfare Board withdraws appeal to celebrate Feb 14 as 'Cow Hug Day'

 -

-Animal Welfare Board of India (AWBI) on Friday said it has withdrawn the appeal to celebrate February 14 as 'Cow Hug Day' following directions from the government.
+The Animal Welfare Board has withdrawn an appeal to celebrate February 14 as 'Cow Hug Day', days after social media comments and a minister defending it.

+The Board, in a statement posted on its website, said that "as directed by the competent authority and ministry of fisheries, animal husbandry and dairying, the appeal issued by the Animal Welfare Board of India (AWBI) for celebration of 'Cow Hug Day' on February 14 2023 stands withdrawn".

+The appeal earlier this week generated curiosity and comments on social media.
+On Thursday, Union Minister Parshottam Rupala defended the appeal, saying it will be good if people respond positively.

 February 14 is observed as Valentine's Day across the world.